cloud-gov/product/README.md

 We are using [ZenHub](https://www.zenhub.io) to provide a top-level kanban board and burndown charts showing the status of related work happening across many repositories in GitHub.
 Install it, then click "Boards" above to see it.

-## Joining our team
+## Joining and leaving our team

 New contributors should check out our [Onboarding guide and checklist](https://github.com/18F/cg-product/blob/master/Onboarding.md) to get productive quickly.
+The team follows an [Offboarding checklist](https://github.com/18F/cg-product/blob/master/OffboardingChecklist.md) to clean up access when people leave.

 ## Delivery Process